 Lamar Advertising Donates National Ad Space to the Campaign

-For the second year in a row, Lamar Advertising Company has generously donated national billboard space to OSHA as part of the Campaign to Prevent Falls in Construction.
-Above, one of this year’s billboards located in Stratford, CT displays an ad promoting the National Safety Stand-Down.
+Lamar Advertising Company has generously donated national billboard space to OSHA as part of the Campaign to Prevent Falls in Construction.
+Above, a billboard located in Stratford, CT displays an ad promoting the National Safety Stand-Down.

 Mid-Atlantic Construction Safety Council Fall Protection Inspection Stand Down